Marc-Bernard-Tools/ABAP-Diff3/README.md

 ## HTML Diff

+This is a diffing library that understands HTML.
+Best suited for cases when you want to show a diff of user-generated HTML.

-This is a port of JavaScript (https://github.com/alaorneto/htmldiffer, no license defined)
+- The implementation is a port of JavaScript (https://github.com/alaorneto/htmldiffer, no license defined)

-which is a port of CoffeeScript (https://github.com/tnwinc/htmldiff.js, MIT license)
+- which is a port of CoffeeScript (https://github.com/tnwinc/htmldiff.js, MIT license)

-which is a port of the original Ruby (https://github.com/myobie/htmldiff, MIT license)
+- which is a port of the original Ruby (https://github.com/myobie/htmldiff, MIT license)

 An enhancement was made so the code can also produce the diff of two texts (tags are treated like text).

 ## Diff3 Utils

+This is a library to find differences between two string tables, generate and apply patches, and perform 3-way merging between an original and two changed string tables.
+It contains similar functionality to the [GNU Diffutils](https://www.gnu.org/software/diffutils/manual/diffutils.html) tools.

-This is a port of node-diff3 (https://github.com/bhousel/node-diff3, MIT license)
+- The implementation is a port of node-diff3 (https://github.com/bhousel/node-diff3, MIT license)

 ## Prerequisites